DLY79/Kickstarter-Challenge/Written_Report_Template.md

 Our first task was to look at the outcomes of Kickstarter campaigns based on the month they were launched.
 Using a PivotTable, we were able to sort through the data to highlight only the number of successful, failed, and canceled, broken down by month.
 From here, a line chart was created to visualize the data.
 ![theateroutcomesbylaunchdate](Resources/Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals
+Our second task was to analyse the outcomes of campaigns, categorized by their fund-raising goal.
+We are trying to determine if there is a relationship between the size of the goal and whether it was successful or not.
+Using IFCOUNTS formula, we were able to easily pull the relevant data out of the larger population.
+We created another line chart to visualize the data:
+![Outcomes-vs-goals]
 ### Challenges and Difficulties Encountered

 ## Results